mourendxu/TD-OpenCV3TOP/README.md

 - There is a Sanity Check toggle that let's you see exactly what the detector sees. *This feature is only available on Windows.*

+- If no face was found, the first pixel will be 0 across the board.

 Please check Greg Finger's demo Touchdesigner project to see how to use this C++ TOP.
-AGAIN, you WILL NEED a Commercial or Pro license if you are using it with the stable build.
+AGAIN, you WILL NEED a Commercial or Pro license if you are working with the Stable branch of Touchdesigner.

 ## Additional Usage Notes
 I have exposed most of the parameters of the detectMulti call as custom parameters.
 Min and Max search sizes have been expressed as a ratio in relation to the input height.
 You can drop an Info CHOP down to see the exact size of each in pixels.